What Is Software Testing?

 Nonfunctional Testing

-Nonfunctional testing assesses software properties non-critical to functionality but imperative for a positive user experience.
+Nonfunctional testing assesses software properties that are non-critical to functionality but imperative for a positive user experience.

-• Smoke Testing: Also known as “confidence” or “sanity” testing, this preliminary test evaluates the most critical functionalities of a system to reveal whether they are stable enough to move on to quality assurance.
+• Smoke Testing: Also known as “confidence” or “sanity” testing, this preliminary test evaluates a system’s most critical functionalities to reveal whether they are stable enough to proceed to quality assurance.

 • Performance Testing: Engineers or performance testers evaluate software responsiveness, speed, and stability under different workloads.